 Yes, that can be done, but: my domain names registrar doesn’t support it.
 Linode does, though.
 I install the Linode DNS agent on my machine, and spin up Linode DNS servers to do the DNS work.
 I have to configure my domain names registrar to tell the rest of the world that Linode is where my name servers are.

 Somewhere in there I installed the Unbounded DNS resolver.
-Looks like I need this on my home machine, too, for Home Assistant.io
+Looks like I need this on my home machine, too, for Home Assistant.io1

 I got to the point where I could request the domain name transfer.
 Turns out the people at The Helm were going through Ghandi.net.
 Ghandi.net tooks as long as they legally could, before actually doing the DNS transfer.

 Ghandi –> registrar, then registrar to point to Linode.
-Linode DNS needs reconfiguring for SPF and DKIM.
+Linode DNS needs to be reconfigured for SPF and DKIM.
 I had gotten some DNS records wrong, too.

 Thunderbird to connect to the mail.domain.tld, and though the name hasn’t changed, everything underneath has.
 Thunderbird is not happy; I lose all my old mail.